 Ohio Power Bar Review – Summary

 The power bar market is small when compared to the Olympic WL and CrossFit bar market.
-The primo power bars out there are expensive; Ivanko, Eleiko, Titex, the stainless bars from American Barbell and Iron Wolfe, and so on.
+The primo power bars out there are expensive; Ivanko, NxG, Titex, the stainless bars from American Barbell and Iron Wolfe, and so on.
 The other end of the spectrum is the box-store garbage like Troy, CAP, and the other imported power bars.
-The middle of the road bars that are reliable, strong, yet still affordable pretty much consists of this Ohio, the authentic Texas Power Bar, and a couple other obscure bars.
-I have no problem with the TPB if you buy the right one, but I still slightly favor the Ohio because it’s easier to get, warranted forever, less expensive, and available in something other than zinc.
+The mid-range power bars that are reliable, strong, yet still affordable pretty much consists of this Ohio, the authentic Texas Power Bar, and a couple other obscure bars.
+I have no problem with the TPB but I still favor the Ohio because it’s warranted forever, less costly, and available in something other than black zinc.

 You’ve also got the Louie Simmons Westside Power Bar as an option, but truth be told it’s really just a branded, more expensive version of the Ohio Power Bar (well, same $325 price tag as the 20 kg Ohio, but $75 more than the bare steel 45-pound Ohio).
 Now if you’re a fan of Louie and/or Westside Barbell and you want to be supportive, or for some reason you want an all black zinc power bar (hrmm), then by all means grab the Westside Power Bar.
 It’ll be about the same lifting experience.